Everything you need to know about diatomaceous earth, amorphous silica, and BSiO₂ Pty Ltd

 Our product has been independently certified by Simtars Analytical Services to contain less than 0.5% respirable crystalline silica — below the limit of reporting.
 This means the particles small enough to reach deep lung tissue contain essentially no crystalline silica.
 The product does not trigger Australian WHS mandatory crystalline silica control plan requirements.

 Calcining means heating a material to very high temperatures — typically above 1,000°C. When diatomaceous earth is calcined (heat-treated), the amorphous silica it contains is converted into crystalline silica — the dangerous form.
-Some DE products sold for pool filtration are calcined, and can contain up to 70% crystalline silica as a result of this process.
+Some DE products sold for pool filtration are calcined, and can contain up to 70% crystalline silica as a result.

 BSiO₂ product is NEVER calcined.
-It goes from our deposit through crushing and screening only — no heat treatment.
-This means:
+It goes from the deposit through crushing and screening only — no heat treatment.
+This means the safe amorphous structure is preserved, the product retains its natural properties, it qualifies as genuinely natural for clean label and food grade purposes, and there is no conversion to crystalline silica.

-When evaluating any DE or silicon dioxide product, always ask: is it calcined?
+When evaluating any DE product, always ask: is it calcined?
 The answer makes an enormous difference to the safety profile.

 The differences are fundamental — at the molecular level, in their formation, in their properties, and in their health effects: